nsafwan/cse321-project/README.md

 12) 3x Male-Female Jumper Wires
 13) 1x Breadboard

 The next steps detail the connections needed for the hardware components to create the project.
-An image with the connections is given in the PrjPhase3.pdf file on figure 3.
+An image with the connections is given in the Phase 3 Documentation file on figure 1.

 Step 1:
 Connect the Power Supply Module to an end of the breadboard.
 Connect the 9v battery to the Power supply module.
 Connect the ground lane of the breadboard (- lane) to the GND pin in the UNO.

 Step 2:
 Connect the PIR sensor to the arduino pin 7 using the male-female jumper wires.
+Connect its ground and power pin to the breadboard.

 Step 3:
 Using the breadboard, connect the Red LED to the Arduino.
 Its long leg should be connected with the 220 ohm resistor and the resistor should be connected to pin 13 on the Arduino using a jumper wire.
 The LED's short leg should be connected to the ground on the breadboard.